FENITON FOOTBALL CLUB…..

 In the late 70's the idea of replacing the old Pavilion finally happened, and the modern Clubhouse being used today slowly came into being.
 The wear and tear on the famous old pitch however with so many teams wanting to use it forced changes and it was inevitable the day would come when another move was needed.
 So development of the estate and the generous donation of more green acres by the Acland family, has made the village team what it is today.
 The club now has three pitches, state of the art changing rooms, and a clubhouse in which to entertain visiting teams.
 The clubs hospitality makes it a popular destination for opponents so the club has come a long way over its 80 odd years existence.

-The club’s progression was highlighted when they were accepted to join The Devon Football League at Step 7 for the 2021/22 season.
-Also, for the first time a newly formed Development Team entered the Devon and Exeter Football League to compliment the existing Reserve Team.
-Feniton can also boast a Ladies team, an Under 18 team as well as Youth sides ranging from Under 6s to Under 16s.
+The progression was highlighted when they were accepted to join The Devon Football League at Step 7 of the Football Pyramid for the 2021/22 season.
+For the first time a newly formed Development Team entered the Devon and Exeter Football League to compliment the existing Reserve Team.
+Feniton can also boast a Womens team, an Under 18 team as well as Youth sides ranging from Under 6s to Under 16s.

 With thanks to Collin Goodwin